DrSnowbird/gruff-with-allegrograph/README.md

-# gruff-with-allegrograph (Still in construction - coming soon)
+# gruff-with-allegrograph (in construction - coming soon)
 Gruff with AllegroGraph running X11